moustafagadallah/Foodics/README.md

 # 4 - JSON Parsing.

-note : i didn't make the full requirments , and there is a problem in json model parsing.
+Note : i didn't make the full requirments , and there is a problem in json model parsing.

-my goal to make code cleaned as possible.
+my main goal to make code cleaned as possible.

 # hope meet your exepectations